 - Sensor functions – Many microwaves have sensor cooking to automatically sense how long the food needs to cook and adjust itself accordingly.

 - Removable Racks – Some microwaves have two levels, so you can choose to cook on the top rack or the bottom.

 - Quick Minute functions – Want to add a minute to whatever you’re cooking?
 Just touch a button.
 The Panasonic 1.6 Cu.Ft Microwave lets you set up to 10 minutes of one-minute intervals with a tap of the button.

 - Keep warm feature – Just like ranges have a keep warm drawer, some models of microwaves have a keep warm feature that maintains a very low temperature.
 It’s the perfect feature for keeping a loaf of bread or main course warm until you’re ready to serve everything.

 - Kitchen timer – A mom’s best friend, kitchen timers can be used for everything from counting down the minutes until a dish is complete or sending someone to the corner for a time-out.

 When you buy a countertop microwave, all you’ll need to do is put it down in your designated spot and plug it in.
 Built-in microwaves require a bit more thought.
-The built-in you choose has to fit the size above your range or in your cupboard, so be prepared with all of your measurements prior to purchasing.
+The built-in microwave you choose has to fit the space above your range or in your cupboard, so be prepared with all of your measurements prior to purchasing.